luyadev/luya/core/UPGRADE.md

 This document will help you upgrading from a LUYA Version into another.
 For more detailed informations about the breaking changes **click the issue detail link**, there you can examples of how to change your code.

+## 2.3.0

++ [#2165](https://github.com/luyadev/luya/pull/2165) Official deprecated unit tests for php 7.0, 7.1, 7.2 and 7.3.
+The minium php version is now 7.4, see [php supported versions](https://www.php.net/supported-versions.php).
+The code keeps the same and should be backwards compatible but its not official tested anymore.

 ## 2.0.0

 + [#2068](https://github.com/luyadev/luya/issues/2068) In order to restore the auto register mechanism for csrf tokens either use `ActiveForms` or configure your component: